-While the first day of the summer season isn’t until June 21st, theres no need to wait until then to start enjoying the perks of an awesome summer!
-Let this summer be filled with cheap booze, summer breezes, and thrilling rides that take your breath away.
-What’s better than a sunny day hyped up on theme park foods and drinks while basking in the sun on the tallest and longest wooden rollercoaster in Europe!
+What’s better than a summer day hyped up on theme park foods and drinks while basking in the sun on the tallest and longest wooden rollercoaster in Europe!
 Maybe the only thing better would be visiting over 500 different species of animals, including koalas, pandas, and DOLPHINS!
 Take some time this summer to explore the different and exhilarating parks and zoos in and around the magnificent Madrid.

-TIP: For each one of the following theme parks, we recommend you purchase your ticket in advance ONLINE instead of the ticket office.
-Ticket office prices are always more expensive, and in some cases you may save up to 20 euros!
+TIP – Save Money!
+For each one of the following theme parks, we recommend you purchase your ticket in advance ONLINE instead of the ticket office using the discount codes below!

 Parque Warner Madrid